In tennis there is no mistaking speed and quickness in an opponent. It becomes obvious when you see a player that just blows by a defender.

 This is just one of the

-way he has with his three fundamental laws of motion.
-Newton’s laws govern
+sports the way he has with his three fundamental laws of motion.
+Newton’s

-how all movement happens in our daily lives.
-And, the laws, albeit quite simple,
+laws govern how all movement happens in our daily lives.
+And, the laws, albeit

-Newton’s first law of motion is also called the law of inertia and states
+first law of motion is also called the law of inertia and

-that any body will stay at rest or stay in motion until acted upon by an outside
+states that any body will stay at rest or stay in motion until acted upon by

-force.
-The best description I can present is if you are the passenger in a car
+an outside force.
+The best description I can present is if you are the passenger

-and you don’t have your seat belt on.
-The car is moving at 30 miles per
+in a car and you don’t have your seat belt on.
+The car is moving at 30

-hour and suddenly stops.
-Even though the car stops your body still keeps moving
+miles per hour and suddenly stops.
+Even though the car stops your body still

-and if you don’t brace yourself against the dash board, you will be in
+keeps moving and if you don’t brace yourself against the dash board, you

-trouble.
-In tennis, many players stay in a crouched ready position and become
+will be in trouble.
+In tennis, many players stay in a crouched ready position

-too fixed, making quick movement difficult.
-Likewise, some players try to take
+and become too fixed, making quick movement difficult.
+Likewise, some players

-the racquet straight back with no loop backswing.
-If the racquet is truly taken
+try to take the racquet straight back with no loop backswing.
+If the racquet

-“straight back,” it must stop before moving forward, forcing the
+is truly taken “straight back,” it must stop before moving forward,

-player to create force with extra muscular effort.
-And this could make control
+forcing the player to create force with extra muscular effort.
+And this could

 Newton’s second law of motion, or the law of acceleration, states that